krnak/ztrezor/M.1_report.md

 So far, we import all necessary primitives from fully tested crates, so writing our own unit test would be superfluous.

-Finally we are exited to announce that we are nowhere far from submission of M.2.
+Finally we are excited to announce that we are nowhere far from submission of M.2.

 # M.1 Detailed